Apperta-IXN-for-the-NHS/GOSH-FHIRworks2020-FHIR_Dashboard/README.md

 # FHIR-Hackathon

 ## Chosen Task
-1. Graphing data from FHIR records and preparing data for transfer to XML and CSV.
+1. Preparing data for transfer to XML and CSV.
 2. Then create a dashboard that presents a human-readable representation of the data of a FHIR server.

 ## Stacks / Skills